If you’re debating staying in Portmagee in Kerry, you’ve landed in the right place.

 Things to do in Portmagee (and nearby)

-One of the beauties of Portmagee is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of Portmagee is that it’s a short spin away from a clatter of other attractions that you can add to your Kerry road trip.

 Below, you’ll find a handful of things to see and do a stone’s throw from Portmagee (plus places to eat and where to grab a post-adventure pint!).